 Getting around Dallas

 The main Dallas sights are easy to get to on foot.
 You can join any of a number of walking tours.
-Dallas’ public transportation system, the Dallas Area Rapid Transit, also called DART, runs buses and light-rail that connects the downtown Dallas Convention Center with the West End and other sightseeing spots.
-At the downtown Dallas Museum of Art, you can hop on the M-Line Trolley, also called the McKinney Trolley, to get to the historic McKinney Avenue area.
+Dallas’ public transportation system, the Dallas Area Rapid Transit, also called DART, runs buses and light-rail that connects the downtown Dallas Convention Centre with the West End and other sightseeing spots.
+At the Dallas Museum of Art, you can hop on the M-Line Trolley, also called the McKinney Trolley, to get to the historic McKinney Avenue area.
 It’s still a good idea to rent a car in Dallas.
 It’s a very big city, and you’ll be glad you have the option should you decide to spend time outside the city.
-There’s little free parking to be found downtown, and most hotels charge for parking.
+There’s little free parking to be found in the city centre, and most hotels charge for parking.
 You will also have to battle rush hour traffic.
 The highway numbers are easy to find on a map, but many locals refer to them by name, like the Airport Freeway or Central Expressway.
 If you’re going to Deep Ellum at night, take a taxi.

 Dallas insider information